The Biggest Data-Wasting Apps for Android Users

 Android settings for turning off auto-sync

 Auto-sync isn’t an app, but it can be a huge data waster.
 By default, Android devices auto-refresh apps such as email, text messages, and other messaging programs every 15 minutes.
 That demolishes your data and battery life.
-Turning it off will save a lot of data, but it will require each app to manually re-sync each time you use it.
+Turning it off will save a lot of data and can extend your battery life, according to Android, but it will require each app to manually re-sync each time you use it.
 That’s a small price to pay, but nothing compared to phone bills!

 Here’s how to turn off auto-sync: